Doctor insights on:

 Questions: Lots of questions to help figure this out.
 Where are the nodes, where was the melanoma, how deep was it and how was it treated?
 How long ago was the melanoma found?
 If the nodes are in the drainage basin of the primary melanoma, that is more cause for worry than if they are elsewhere. ...Read more

 Hard, untender, swollen lymph nodes (3 on right neck+4 on left, 1 by each underarm).No fever, no night sweats.
 Lymphocytes normal, chest X-ray results=normal?

 Most common cause for enlarged lns is reaction to inflammation that drains to the lns (in oral cavity in case of the enlarged neck lns).
-I would recommend to watch the lns since you experience no symptoms and initial workup is normal. ...Read more

 - Talk to a doctor online

 - Lymph nodes chest x ray blood work

 - Enlarged lymph node in chest